 Note If you intend to write a user-mode driver that runs on OneCoreUAP-based editions of Windows, it must use UMDF 2.0 programming interfaces.
 UMDF 1.0 drivers are not supported on those editions.

-Create a new universal driver for SPB
+Create a Universal Windows driver for SPB

 The SpbAccelerometer driver sample runs on OneCoreUAP-based editions of Windows.